Cooling It: A Serving of Summer Reading

 By Stuart Mitchner

 Summer reading generally signifies something light rather than, say, a novel with literary heft, a page turner with a purpose.
 Even at the best of times, with the pandemic in remission, you don’t take Proust or Darwin to the beach.
+Summer is more suited to short stories and comics that make easy reading.
+The Gotham Archives, for example, has a great reading list for those interested in the DC universe, whilst your local bookshop will have an excellent selection of short reads you can flit through as you relax in the summer sun.

 However, I know of a seriously literary novel that feeds your mind even as it cools and refreshes you, plus it comes passionately recommended by one of the great American critics.
 R.P.
 Blackmur (1904-1965) was 17, working in a bookshop and attending lectures at Harvard without ever enrolling as a student, when he was advised to “read something by Henry James.”
 So he went to the Cambridge Public Library, where he found the book that introduced him to the “ecstasy of reading”: